 The live footage of the events that took place after Paret’s collapse provides far more damning evidence of human cruelty and callousness.
 In a moment of blood-curdling irony, with Paret on the mat slowly dying, Griffith is interviewed at ring centre.
 The interviewer asks “to replay the knockout in slow-motion videotape,” and as we watch Griffith pounding Paret’s head with inside uppercuts of pin-point accuracy, the interviewer quips, “That’s beautiful camera work, isn’t it?”
 Someone off-camera shouts, “Terrific!”
 I imagine it would have been even more “terrific” if chunks of Paret’s “pumpkin” had pelted the audience, spraying from his temples in flakes and strings.

 “This is a cold, cruel world!
 Come on, get going!”
 As much as such sentiments offer wisdom and practical advice for one who struggles, albeit briefly, with his conscience as he considers crushing another to climb the ladder of success, in fact reporter Jimmy Breslin used these words to admonish Griffith to get over the fact he’d killed a man.
-But he couldn’t.
+But Emile could not.
 Forty-three years after the tragedy, Griffith, restive and trembling, tells the film’s interviewer: “My friend, I sit here talking to you, I can still feel … I-I-I feel … Oh gosh … I get chills, you know, talkin’ about him.
 Sometime I still have nightmares … I wake up sometime, I feel my sweat all over my face, I don’t know … Memories come back, there’s nothing you can do about it.
 Just let it flow.”

 I can’t imagine the ceaseless stream of guilt that flows from having killed a man he didn’t mean to kill, a man who left behind a wife and child.
 When Emile learns that Benny Jr. wants to meet him, he’s “scared … He might swing at me.”
 Then Emile shudders as if Benny’s spectre swept through his body.
 “I hate to think about it.”